manelpuig/rUBot_mecanum_ws/Documentation/5_rubot_projects.md

 ## **Project 2: Navigate to a sequence of goals in the map and take a photo**

+The objective is to follow the route and take pictures.

 We will combine the two programs:

 - Send a sequence of goals to navigation stack